yvielcastillejos/Bounding_Shape_Tool/README.md

 ## Demo
 A demo as shown:
 <img src = "https://github.com/yvielcastillejos/Bounding_Shape_Tool/blob/main/Bound.gif" width = "500" height = "500">
+- Note that once it is saved, the circles can no longer be undone
 ## Next Steps
 - I can add the option to use bounding squares instead of circles.
 - This was inspired by coin counter project.